Elizabeth was born in 1808 in Tennessee, the daughter of unknown parents.

 She has died but the date and place are unknown.

-Her husband was Tarpley Flynt, who she married on 22 Mar 1838 in Lincoln County, Tennessee.
+Her husband was Tarpley Flynt, who she married on 22 Mar 1838 in Lincoln County, North Carolina.
 They had no known children.

 Census 1850 Tennessee, vol 2, E-G. Transcribed by Sistler, 1974.
 Lincoln Cty, Family #164, microfilm page 24.

 Census 1850 Tennessee, Hardeman, Lincoln, and Fayette Counties

 CONNECTION BETWEEN GEORGE AND SARAH BLAKEMORE AND OUR FAMILY

 Compelling evidence exists to support the argument that the George & Sarah Blakemore described in these Fold 3 records are the parents of Harriett Blakemore, the wife of our George Hall.